EzanSiddiqui/Fall-2022-DM/README.md

   Name: Danish Ahmed | SID : 64820
  My name is Danish Ahmed.
 I'm Currently Studying Bachelors of Science in Computer Science at PAF-KIET.
 I have done Intermediate from Jinnah Government College in Pre-Engineering.
 I'm Currently working as a Volunteer in Aga Khan University in Alumni Affairs Department.

+  Name : Mahnoor Asim | SID : 12678
+  My name is Mahnoor Asim.
+I'm Currently Studying Bachelors of Science in Computer Science at PAF-KIET.
+I have done Intermediate from Government Girls College in Pre-Engineering.